vladkinoman/just-my-notes/computer-science/operating-systems/windows/hardware/checking-fan.md

 ![speedfan software](https://cdn-0.laptoplex.com/wp-content/uploads/2019/08/Speedfan-Free-Software.png)

 The third and final process is to download free software called [SpeedFan](http://www.almico.com/speedfan.php).

+> People say that SpeedFan is bad.
+Check the "monitoring-cpu-temperature.md" for other options.

 It is a free program and can be downloaded via its original site or from other multi software sites too.
 What is the point of this software?